silverbulletmd/silverbullet/website/Install/Configuration.md

 When SilverBullet runs on [[Install/Deno Deploy]] it automatically uses its cloud implementation of KV.

 ## Memory database
-The in-memory database is only useful for testing.
+The in-memory database is primarily useful for testing.
+It can be useful to reduce I/O on slow drives, with the following caveats:

+* On restart, it'll have to rebuild the cache
+* If `SB_USER` authentication is in use, you will be logged out.

+To use this, configure like so:

 * `SB_DB_BACKEND`: `memory`

 # Run mode
 * `SB_SYNC_ONLY`: If you want to run SilverBullet in a mode where the server purely functions as a simple file store and doesn’t index or process content on the server, you can do so by setting this environment variable to `true`.
 As a result, the client will always run in the Sync [[Client Modes|client mode]].
+This can also be useful for slow drives, as the server will not perform indexing I/O.
 * `SB_READ_ONLY` (==Experimental==): If you want to run the SilverBullet client and server in read-only mode (you get the full SilverBullet client, but all edit functionality and commands are disabled), you can do this by setting this environment variable to `true`.
 Upon the server start a full space index will happen, after which all write operations will be disabled.

 # Security